Confirmed Sessions in Nice

 Near the Old Port of Nice, the Flower Market is a general public flower sale point that has been in existence for over 120 years.
 Even today, it is one of the very first flower markets in France, where delicious fruits and vegetables are sold as well as flowers from the region.

-The inhabitants of Nice and its surroundings come to ask for advice on how to grow plants and visitors come to stroll through its alleys, photograph the brightly colored stalls and taste the local specialties.
+The inhabitants of Nice and its surroundings come to ask for advice on how to grow plants and visitors come to stroll through its alleys, photograph the brightly colored stalls, and taste the local specialties.

 Traditionally, peasants and farmers arrived very early in the morning from the area to sell to wholesalers, who then transported the flowers by train to all corners of Europe.
 After each departure of wholesalers in the morning, the market opened to individuals, as is the case today (wholesalers now buy their flowers in a different market, reserved for professionals).